JyotiPrakash004/feelhome/README.md

-# Interiorismo - AI-Powered Interior Design App
+# Interiorismo - AI-Powered Interior Design App by FeelHome (Team: Techies)

 *Interiorismo* is a mobile application that revolutionizes interior design by leveraging the power of Artificial Intelligence.
 It provides users with an intuitive and engaging way to design their dream homes, regardless of their design expertise.